 Crate training while you’re home also lets you see how your dog reacts to their crate.
 If you go “cold turkey” and suddenly put your dog in a crate for a full workday without prior training, there’s no telling how they’ll respond.
 You want to build up to extended crate stays gradually and make sure your dog will be comfortable.

+If you and your dog have spent most of the pandemic inside, it’s time to start introducing them to other environments.
 MacEwen stresses the idea of expanding your dog’s world beyond your home, yard, and typical walking trail.
 Think about it: If all your dog knows is being home with you, how would you expect them to react when you’re away at work?
 You want them to be able to cope when they’re alone.
 A great way to accomplish this is to socialize your dog by exposing them to new places and things.
+This is even more important if you’re thinking of bringing them to doggie daycare while you’re out of the house.

 You probably have a common route around your neighborhood when walking your dog and meet plenty of new people and dogs then.
 MacEwen says to go a step further and take your dog for a car ride to a different neighborhood and walk them there.
 Show your dog that there’s more to the world than your current daily routine.